vorant94/vorant94.github.io/packages/blog/src/content/posts/browser-tour-safari.md

 ---
 title: '[Browser tour]: Safari'
-description: This year I noticed that long-established traditional set of browsers (Chrome, Firefox, Safari, Opera) started to supplemented by a new generation of alternatives.
-Personally, for the last few years I've been switching back and forth between Chrome and Safari (peeking at Firefox from a long distance), but the drums of Brave, Vivaldi, Edge, Arc and SigmaOS are getting stronger and stronger.
+description: This year I noticed that a long-established traditional set of browsers (Chrome, Firefox, Safari, Opera) started to be supplemented by a new generation of alternatives.
+Personally, for the last few years, I've been switching back and forth between Chrome and Safari (peeking at Firefox from a long distance), but the drums of Brave, Vivaldi, Edge, Arc, and SigmaOS are getting stronger and stronger.
 So to add some variety to the day-to-day routine I decided to try something new and share it with you.
 tags:
   - tech
   - software